49794353852_71afdc3417_o.jpg

 Keynotes & Panels

-Speakers in our keynotes and panels range from partners at large companies like McKinsey to owners of notable design firms like Pentagram.
-Executives leading these sessions answer the big-picture questions shaping design today and where the field will go tomorrow.
-Past speakers include Rob Schwarz (CEO of TBWA), Sandra Campos (CEO of Diane Von Furstenberg), Jamie Myrold (VP of Design at Adobe), Dan Sormaz (VP of Design at Spotify), and Deva Pardue (Creative Director at the Wing).
+Our keynote speakers include partners from major companies like McKinsey and owners of renowned design firms like Pentagram.
+These executives tackle the big-picture questions shaping the future of design.
+Past speakers include Rob Schwarz (CEO of TBWA), Sandra Campos (CEO of Diane Von Furstenberg), Jamie Myrold (VP of Design at Adobe), Dan Sormaz (VP of Design at Spotify)

-Business Today is committed to making all of the exclusive content at Design Nation available to any student wishing to learn more about design.
-Check out our articles and videos.
+Business Today is committed to making all Design Nation content available to all students interested in learning more about design.
+See our articles and videos.